๐Ÿ“˜Native American Narratives

 Wild Rice Harvesting

-• Legal and cultural battles continue today as Anishinaabe nations fight to protect wild rice waters from mining pollution and genetic modification
+• Legal and cultural battles continue today as Anishinaabe nations fight to protect wild rice waters from mining pollution (particularly sulfide mining in Minnesota) and from genetic modification of wild rice strains by outside researchers.

 Quick Reference Table